thekwilson/HybridToDo/README.md

-# Elaborate Hybrid Connection Demo/Example
+# Elaborate Azure App Services Hybrid Connection Demo/Example

 This repo holds three different applications that work together along with configuration in Azure to demonstrate how you can have a container application in Kubernetes call to an API hosted in App Services that then brokers some API operation/calls to an on-premise endpoint system (in this case Azure Functions) using the App Services Hybrid Connections feature (based on Azure Relay).